learn-co-curriculum/programming-univbasics-4-array-join-and-string-split/README.md

 "When in the course of human events".split(" ") #=> ["When", "in", "the", "course", "of", "human", "events"]
 ```

-Here is a bit of Thomas Jefferson's _Declaration of Independence_.
+Here is a bit of Thomas Jefferson's _Declaration of Independence_ broken into
+single words.

 ## Conclusion